Marshall S. Smith: Academic career

 Smith received his undergraduate degree in 1960 from Harvard College and EdD degree in Measurement and Statistics in 1970 from the Harvard Graduate School of Education.
 Early in his career, Smith co-authored books on computer content analysis and on inequality in the United States and articles on the importance of Head Start and school integration.
-In the 1980s and 1990s he published research making the case for aligning K-12 education teaching, tests, and textbooks with state standards, pushing for “systemic” reform in US education.
-His work has been cited as having a “powerful influence” on implementing school accountability measures and performance standards.
+In the 1980s and 1990s he published research making the case for aligning K-12 education teaching, tests, and textbooks with state standards, pushing for "systemic" reform in US education.
+His work has been cited as having a "powerful influence" on implementing school accountability measures and performance standards.
 This included advocating for professional development for teachers over their careers.

-Smith has served as an associate professor at Harvard University, and full professor at University of Wisconsin at Madison, where he was the director of the Wisconsin Center for Education Research.
+Smith served as an associate professor at Harvard University, and full professor at University of Wisconsin at Madison, where he was the director of the Wisconsin Center for Education Research.
 He then worked as a professor at Stanford University, where he also served as the Dean of the School of Education—a position he held from 1986 to 1993.
 His work on systemic reform during this period was influential on the then Arkansas Governor Bill Clinton and his future presidential education policies.

-Smith is an elected member of the National Academy of Education and of the American Academy of Arts and Sciences and a senior fellow at the Carnegie Foundation for the Advancement of Teaching.
-He was previously the chairman of the board of the American Institutes of Research and he is a former fellow at the Center for Advanced Study in the Behavioral Sciences.
+Smith was an elected member of the National Academy of Education and of the American Academy of Arts and Sciences and a senior fellow at the Carnegie Foundation for the Advancement of Teaching.
+He was previously the chairman of the board of the American Institutes of Research and he was a former fellow at the Center for Advanced Study in the Behavioral Sciences.